losDaniel/spot-connect/README.md

 ### Profile Types

 This list will be updated as more profiles are added.
-To see the specific values for each profile please check `spot_connect.py`.
+To see the existing profiles check "profiles.txt."
 The pre-set profiles currently available are:

 `"default"` : an example instance with $0.004 max cost instance that will mount an EFS and kickoff with a deep learning image in `us-west-2` region.

 `"datasync"` : a $0.15 max cost instance that can be used to as a datasync agent to assist with transfers in `us-west-2` region, no EFS is mounted.

-`"gateway"` : (in progress) an instance that can be uses the AWS gateway AMI to provide a gateway for NFS ports that can be used in data transfers including datasync.
+There are several

 ## Suggested guidelines for projects